cartwatson/nixos-org-fork/doc/constitution.md

 - The EC for the first election will be the members of the [Nix Constitutional Assembly (NCA)](https://github.com/nixos/nix-constitutional-assembly?tab=readme-ov-file#members), which are thus ineligible to be elected for the first SC
 - All nominees become candidates for the first election, because there's no existing SC that would decide over disqualifying candidates.
 - And to help the first elected SC establish itself, members of the NCA are integrated into the SC as non-voting members for 6 months after the appointment.
 The NCA ceases to exist at the moment of SC appointment.

-#### Conflict of Interest (CoI) Balance

-To encourage diversity, there is a soft limit of one individual with the same CoI (e.g. employees of the same company or otherwise the same payer for Nix work) immediately after election results coming into force.
-If the results of an election would result in multiple individuals with the same CoI being elected, the lowest vote getters with any particular CoI will be removed until the condition is satisfied.
-Note that everybody's vote still has the same impact, because each voter is asked to evaluate all candidates.
-In case of doubts on what constitutes the same CoI (subsidiaries, grants, part-time work, etc.), the election committee decides.
-The candidates must disclose already-agreed-upon changes of affiliation that are to happen during the term, and at the time of election these are also considered as relevant CoIs.
-After all candidates are known and before the voting period starts, the EC must publicly commit to the list of candidate pairs considered to have the same CoI.

-Furthermore, there is a hard maximum of two members with the same CoI at any time.
-If this condition is suspected to be violated because of job changes, acquisitions, or other events, all non-involved currently serving SC members will have a simple majority decision over whether there is a violation.
-In case it is deemed a violation, sufficient members of the committee must resign until the max representation limit is achieved.
-If it is impossible to find sufficient members to resign, all members with that same CoI will be removed and a new special election shall be held.

 #### Special Elections